Bar-lès-Buzancy

-Bar-lès-Buzancy (/fr/, literally Bar near Buzancy) is a commune in the Ardennes department and Grand Est region of north-eastern France.
+Bar-lès-Buzancy (/fr/, literally Bar near Buzancy, before 1959: Bar) is a commune in the Ardennes department and Grand Est region of north-eastern France.

 The commune has been awarded two flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.
 (Their sign says three but the official website says two).